Consequences of Little Sleep

 Decreased reaction time

 Sleeping little also has an impact on your reaction time.
-As I´m sure you´ve notced, when you´re very tired, it takes longer to answer someone, solve problems, and react quickly.
+As I'm sure you've noticed, when you're very tired, it takes longer to answer someone, solve problems, and react quickly.
 Again, this is why it is very dangerous to drive while tired.

-If you want to read similar articles to Consequences of Little Sleep, we recommend you visit our Mental health category.
+If you'd like to read similar articles to Consequences of Little Sleep, we recommend you browse around our Mental health category.